 WannaCry appears to have been halted, almost by accident.
 But there are likely to be other, more sophisticated ransomware attacks.
 We have already seen the next global ransomware outbreak – known as NotPetya, Petrwap or a variant of Petya – spread rapidly across the UK, Europe, Russia and India and it seems unlikely that will be the end of it.
 The danger has not passed.

 This suggests that ransomware protection and other types of cyber security will become a greater concern for many C-Level executives, at least in the short term (although the cyberthreat will never go away).

 What you can do about the ransomware threat

-With any kind of cyberattack, cybercriminals will typically go for the easiest targets first, so efforts should focus on prevention.
-Possibly the most important step would be to implement a Defence in Depth approach to security in which you don't place your faith in any single technique or technology, but put multiple layers of both proactive and reactive security controls in place to eliminate information security vulnerabilities.
+With any kind of cyberattack, cybercriminals will typically go for the easiest targets first so efforts should focus on prevention.
+Possibly the most important advice I can give is to implement a Defence in Depth approach to security in which you don’t place your faith in any single technique or technology, but put multiple layers of both proactive and reactive security controls in place to eliminate information security vulnerabilities.

 The first line of defence against infection

 - Network edge (‘perimeter’) security to eliminate threats at the perimeter, the best location to eliminate the vast majority of attacks, with Managed Firewall Service, Managed Intrusion Prevention Services and Two Factor Authentication.